-Travels to my Elephant is inspired by Elephant Family’s late and very great founder, Mark Shand, and his best-selling book, Travels on my Elephant, which tells the story of Mark’s 1,000-mile journey across India on an Asian Elephant, Tara.
+Travels to my Elephant is inspired by Elephant Family’s late founder and passionate conservationist, Mark Shand, and his best-selling book, Travels on my Elephant, which tells the story of Mark’s 1,000-mile journey across India with an Asian Elephant, Tara.

 Mark rescued Tara in 1988 from a life of begging and misery on the streets of India.
-Their adventures together inspired him to write his best-selling book and led to the creation of Elephant Family – the charity founded by Mark and dedicated to saving the magnificent Asian elephant from extinction.
+Their adventures together inspired him to write his best-selling book and create Elephant Family – now the UK’s biggest funder for the endangered Asian elephant.

 Mark’s philosophy was simple: make people smile, and then ask for help.
 Travels to my Elephant aims to do just that.